sunnypilot/sunnypilot/README.md

 * `staging`: Staging branches.
 Include new features that are not tested by users.
 No stability guaranteed.
 * `feature`: Feature branches.
 Represent new features being added to the system.
 No stability guaranteed.
 * `test`: Test branches.
 For experimenting with concepts that might not get used in the project.
 No stability guaranteed.
 * `develop`: Development branches.
 All features are gathered in respective versions.
-Features will be committed to `develop` after review.
+Reviewed features will be committed to `develop`.
 No stability guaranteed.

 Special Thanks
 ---